Sam Mayer

 Samuel Adam Mayer (born June 26, 2003) is an American professional stock car racing driver.
 He competes full-time in the NASCAR O'Reilly Auto Parts Series, driving the No. 41 Chevrolet Camaro SS for Haas Factory Team.
-His father is the founder of QPS Employment Group, and former IndyCar Series driver, Scott Mayer.
+His father is the founder of QPS Employment Group and a former IndyCar Series driver, Scott Mayer.

 Mayer is the 2019 and 2020 East Series champion.
 He drove for GMS Racing (the other Drivers Edge Development team) both of those years in their No. 21 car and also won the inaugural championship of the ARCA Menards Series Sioux Chief Showdown in 2020.
 Mayer started his NASCAR career driving for Jefferson Pitts Racing and MDM Motorsports in 2018 before joining GMS, JRM, and Chevrolet as a development driver in 2019.